Inquiry into the South Australian bulk grain export supply chain costs

 - Further info

-The Treasurer has advised the Commission of a variation to the Terms of Reference for the inquiry.
-The dates for both the draft and final reports have been revised.
-The draft report must be provided to the Treasurer by 30 November 2017, with the final report to be provided by 30 March 2018.
+The Treasurer had previously provided the Commission a variation to the Terms of Reference for the inquiry.
+The dates for both the draft and final reports had been revised.